-Winter, spring, summer and fall — each season will find you enthralled by the many outdoor recreational opportunities and scenic tours in Taos.
+Winter, spring, summer and fall — each season will find you enthralled by the many outdoor recreational opportunities and scenic tours near our lodging in Taos, NM.

 Located at the edge of two strikingly different landscapes, Taos is surrounded by the Taos Plateau to the west, including the deep Rio Grande gorge, the Sangre de Cristo Mountains to the east, and the Picuris Mountains to the south.
 The transition in places is marked by dramatic vistas marked by mountains, valleys, volcanoes and rivers, all embraced by Taos’ mystical light.